Death of Paula Hounslea: Discovery of the body

 On 5 May 2012, Hounslea's body was found by a dog walker next to the loop line cycle path in Fazakerley, Liverpool near its junction with Blackthorn Road.
 The dog discovered the bones on an embankment in what appeared to be an old fire pit.
 The male dog walker called the police immediately.
 The body was identified using Hounslea's medical and dental records.
-A 20 cm kitchen knife was found in the fire pit alongside Hounslea's body, similar to knives used at her home.
-Discovered with the body was some melted blue plastic of the type used to make wheelie bins.

-Police have been unable to establish exactly when Hounslea was killed but stated that the body was dumped in the fire pit at some time between September 2011 and January 2012.
+A 20 cm kitchen knife and some melted blue plastic were found with Hounslea's body.
+Police were unable to establish the time of Hounslea's death; her body was believed to have been left in the fire pit between September 2011 and January 2012.

 Subsequent events

 Police launched a murder inquiry following the discovery of the body and appealed to the public with the hope of making contact with anyone who saw Hounslea either on the day of the disappearance or after.

 On 13 June 2012, Hounslea's daughter Lois and her boyfriend, Kevin Kavanagh, then aged 21 and 20 respectively, were arrested on suspicion of murder.
 They were released on bail the next day.
 The house Lois shared with her mother was sealed off for forensic examination.
 Lois and Kevin were released without charge in August 2013 due to insufficient evidence.